Geography of Brazil: Data

 Brazil has one of the world's most extensive river systems, with eight major drainage basins, all of which drain into the Atlantic Ocean.
 Two of these basins—the Amazon and Tocantins-Araguaia account for more than half the total drainage area.
 The largest river system in Brazil is the Amazon, which originates in the Andes and receives tributaries from a basin that covers 45.7% of the country, principally the north and west.
 The main Amazon river system is the Amazonas-Solimões-Ucayali axis (the 6762 km-long Ucayali is a Peruvian tributary), flowing from west to east.
 Through the Amazon Basin flows one-fifth of the world's fresh water.
 A total of 3615 km of the Amazon are in Brazilian territory.
 Over this distance, the waters decline only about 100 m.
 The major tributaries on the southern side are, from west to east, the Javari, Juruá, Purus (all three of which flow into the western section of the Amazon called the Solimões), Madeira, Tapajós, Xingu, and Tocantins.
 On the northern side, the largest tributaries are the Branco, Japurá, Jari, and Rio Negro.
 The above-mentioned tributaries carry more water than the Mississippi (its discharge is less than one-tenth that of the Amazon).
 The Amazon and some of its tributaries, called "white" rivers, bear rich sediments and hydrobiological elements.
 The black-white and clear rivers—such as the Negro, Tapajós, and Xingu—have clear (greenish) or dark water with few nutrients and little sediment.

 The major river system in the Northeast is the Rio São Francisco, which flows 1609 km northeast from the south-central region.
 Its basin covers 7.6% of the national territory.
 Only 277 km of the lower river are navigable for oceangoing ships.
 The Paraná system covers 14.5% of the country.
 The Paraná flows south among the Río de la Plata Basin, reaching the Atlantic between Argentina and Uruguay.
 The headwaters of the Paraguai, the Paraná's major eastern tributary, constitute the Pantanal, the largest contiguous wetlands in the world, covering as much as 230000 km2.

 Below their descent from the highlands, many of the tributaries of the Amazon are navigable.
 Upstream, they generally have rapids or waterfalls, and boats and barges also must face sandbars, trees, and other obstacles.
 Nevertheless, the Amazon is navigable by oceangoing vessels as far as 3885 km upstream, reaching Iquitos in Peru.
 The Amazon river system was the principal means of access until new roads became more important.
 Hydroelectric projects are Itaipu, in Paraná, with 12,600 MW; Tucuruí, in Pará, with 7,746 MW; and Paulo Afonso, in Bahia, with 3,986 MW.

-Natural resources include: bauxite, gold, iron ore, manganese, nickel, phosphates, platinum, tin, clay, rare earth elements, uranium, petroleum, hydropower and timber.